lawrennd/snippets/_simulation/includes/deep-thought-simulation.md

 \editme

-\subsection{Deep Thought}
+\subsection{Deep Thought and the Challenge of Computation}

 \slides{* Deep Thought computed for 7.5 million years
-* Found answer: "42"
+* Answer: "42"
-* Problem wasn't the computation
-* Problem was understanding the question
+* Problem: Didn't know the question
-* Built Earth as a computer to find question
+* Built Earth as a computer to find the question
-* Lesson: Having precise equations/answers isn't enough
-    * Need to understand emergent properties
-    * Can't compute everything directly
-    * Universe does computation for us}
+* Illustrates challenges with complex computations}

 \notes{In Douglas Adams's *Hitchhiker's Guide to the Galaxy* the computer Deep Thought is asked to provide the answer to the 'great question' of 'life, the universe and everything'.
 After seven and a half million years of computation, Deep Thought has completed its program but is reluctant to give its creators the answer.